-With COVID-19, the race to digital is relentless and moving faster than ever.
-Reading the following article in MIT Sloan – “Your business is too complex to be Digital” really struck me.
-Time and again organisations are struggling with either weak branding, a poor vision or previous business decisions.
+The race to implement a digital strategy is relentless and moving faster than ever.
+Reading MIT Sloan – “Your business is too complex to be Digital” really struck me.
+Time and again organisations and digital strategy are struggling with weak branding, poor vision or resource debt from previous business decisions.

-As leaders, do we have the courage to stop?
+As leaders, do we have the courage to stop and reflect on digital strategy?
 The pandemic has allowed people to de-clutter – their bookshelves, their wardrobes, their sheds, their digital subscriptions, their lives.
 Are we starting to observe the great declutter of business?
 Who will emerge as the Marie Kondo of business in the 2020s?
 Are we to see a Konmari method of ruthless prioritisation?
 Start-ups already do it – they must to survive, but what about large organisations?

 He also fixed the naming of products.
 From “the Apple Quadra 660av” to “the new Mac” – Apple still use this convention today.
 They will use model numbers internally (the 2016 MacBook), but to the customer, its two computers – the new mac and the new MacBook.
 There are customizations in screen sizes, memory and speed – but these are downplayed.
 As you can see, Apple’s share price has responded well to this vision of FIRE – Fast, Inexpensive, Restrained and Elegant (Dan Ward).

 Another fascinating article in MIT Sloan is: “Does your C-Suite have enough Digital smarts?”
-The article reveals that ‘digital smarts’ are in low supply.
-For me, part of having ‘digital smarts’ (I don’t like the term, but let’s not start) is the ability to know what to ask for, how to ask for it and knowing when to say no.
+The article reveals that ‘digital smarts’ in the team that sets digital strategy is in low supply.
+For me, part of having ‘digital smarts’ (I don’t like the term, but let’s not start) is the ability to know what to ask for, how to ask for it and knowing when to say no, in other words craft your digital strategy.

 If someone is making a tech pitch that sounds like: “AI will change the world, we need to explore it”, you need to push back and be clear on the ‘why’ and the ‘what’.
 Resume-Driven Development is a real phenomenon, and I am no longer surprised when I hear about millions spent to boost someone’s resume at the company’s expense.